jcapellman/bbXP/README.md

 ## News

+### February 7, 2018 ###
+Started the revamp to a unified asp.net core 2.0 mvc/webapi projects along with a .net standard 2.0 library (for use later in new mobile apps).

 ### September 16, 2016
 In doing Node.js, MongoDB and Redis deep dives over the last 2 weeks I have decided to add Node.js/Redis for my caching implementation on bbxp (which I hadn't reinstituted since migrating to Core).
 I hope to complete this implementation over the weekend.